Building web sites

 .ca, org, .net, .com, .infodomains, I like NameCheap.

-.nz(New Zealand) domains and others, I like IWantMyName.
+.nz(New Zealand) domains and a wide variety of others, I like IWantMyName.

 .to(Tonga) domains, the sole registrar is TONIC.